 - Researching inflammation as a cause of premature births and developing ways to prevent it.

 - Identifying novel therapeutic targets for cancer and complex diseases.
 Expertise in tumor biology to study tuberous sclerosis complex.

 - Examining the health implications of assisted reproductive technology, including whether it is associated with birth defects and later health problems in children and their mothers.

 - Leveraging the resources of other health care agencies and community groups to give Medicaid beneficiaries the best prenatal care in the most cost-effective way, thus helping assure that they and their babies will be healthy.

-Our research programs rest on three departmental pillars, which include supporting unparalleled health services to women at home and nationally, educating exemplary physicians and scholars, and discovering and disseminating innovative medical knowledge.
+Our research and educational programs rest on three departmental pillars, which include supporting unparalleled health services to women at home and nationally, educating exemplary physicians and scholars, and discovering and disseminating innovative medical knowledge.
 We look forward to sharing with you the various departmental programs and the impact they have on the everyday lives of women.